Now, you can

 That’s why it’s our first area of focus.

-The number of adults with diagnosed diabetes is expected to reach 60 million by 20601.
+The number of adults with diagnosed diabetes is expected to reach at least 1.3 billion by 2050.1

-This fact is much more problematic as diabetes is the leading cause of chronic kidney disease, representing nearly 40% of its cases2.
-Further, in the U.S., the average incidence rate of dialysis has been 12x greater in persons with diabetes.
-By 2000, diabetic patients comprised 51% of the incident dialysis population.3
+This fact is much more problematic as diabetes is the leading cause of chronic kidney disease, representing nearly 44% of its cases.2

-That’s why our first KidneyIntelX product indication for use is focused on diabetic kidney disease.
+That’s why our first KidneyIntelX product indication is focused on diabetic kidney disease.

 Why is it a win-win-win?